Role: Layout and hand lettering

 This was a fun little shoot (my first at the Star Tribune) about what to wear to different types of holiday parties.
 Since I had limited page space, I focused on simple symmetry in the laydown shots, open white backgrounds, and cute little festive illustrations.

-Role: graphics reporting
+Role: infographic reporting and design

 As a part of the immersive learning project BSU at the Games, I collaborated with a small team of graphics reporters and Alex Bordens, graphics producer from the Chicago Tribune, to cover the London 2012 Olympics.